raduanastase/Front-end-Developer-Interview-Questions/README.md

   * What techniques/processes do you use?
 * What are the different ways to visually hide content (and make it available only for screen readers)?
 * Have you ever used a grid system, and if so, what do you prefer?
+    * _I've used the grid system from Foundation and Bootstrap.
+I don't have a favourite because they both are very similar, but I worked more with Foundation._
 * Have you used or implemented media queries or mobile specific layouts/CSS?
     * _Yes. `@media (max-device-width: 480px) {}`_
 * Are you familiar with styling SVG?
     * _No.
 What I know about SVG is that it a vectorial way to create images and it has XML syntax._
 * How do you optimize your webpages for print?
+    * _I wrote an article about this. [http://codethatcounts.com/making-your-page-printable/]_
 * What are some of the "gotchas" for writing efficient CSS?
+    * _One part of the answer I've given three questions down._
 * What are the advantages/disadvantages of using CSS preprocessors?
   * Describe what you like and dislike about the CSS preprocessors you have used.
+    * _Preprocessors help you organize your css code better.
+You can have multiple files and after compilation have only one.
+Also for writing inside those files it's easier to write because you can add children's properties inside a parent._
+    * ```scss
+        /* SCSS */
+        .parent {
+            color: blue;

+            .child {
+                color: red;
+            }
+        }
+    * ```css
+        /* CSS */
+        .parent {
+            color: blue;
+        }
+        .parent .child {
+            color: red;
+        }

 * How would you implement a web design comp that uses non-standard fonts?
 * Explain how a browser determines what elements match a CSS selector.
+    * _Let's say we have `#test .class-test ul li`.
+The CSS engine will find at first all the li's, then all the ul's that have li, then the elements that have a class-test that have an ul and then the id test that has a class-test.
+That's why it's more efficient to have a unique selector because the engine will find it much faster._
 * Describe pseudo-elements and discuss what they are used for.
+    * _`::after, ::before, ::first-letter, ::first-line` etc. You will find them sometimes with double colons (::) instead of just one, because this is CSS3 attempt to distinguish between pseudo-classes and pseudo-elements.
+Most browsers support both values._
+    * _`::after, ::before` are used to match a virtual child of the selected elements.
+It is typically  used to add cosmetic content to an element by using the content CSS property._
 * Explain your understanding of the box model and how you would tell the browser in CSS to render your layout in different box models.
     * _Every element on a page is a rectangular.
 The box model refers to the way that rectangular is formed and how its size is calculated._
     * _What gives a div the ability to implement the box model is the css property `box-sizing`.
 It can have three values:_